JGuerrero126/Untitled-Text-Fighting-Game/README.md

 ### Musashi

 Musashi is one of the most legendary Samurai in all of history.
-Having honed his instincts throug countless battles, he boasts a significantly higher defense than any other Warrior, allowing him to guard against all Basic Attacks and even take away most of the damage from Heavy Attacks.
+Having honed his instincts through countless battles, he boasts a significantly higher defense than any other Warrior, allowing him to guard against all Basic Attacks and even take away most of the damage from Heavy Attacks.

 ### Clint

 Clint is a legendary Gunslinger.
-Equipped with hidden armor and his six-shooters, he boasts a slightly higher than average Healthpool and Heavy Attack allowing him to deal significant damage if no guarded against.
+Equipped with hidden armor and his six-shooters, he boasts a slightly higher than average Healthpool and Heavy Attack allowing him to deal significant damage if not guarded against.

+## Patch Notes 1.2.1

+### Bug Fixes

+-Fixed a bug that caused a game-breaking error if both players guarded in two-player mode.

+### Improvements

+-Streamlined various parts of the code as well as minor grammar fixes in the README.